Lucian-Alexe/mindbodycacao.com/parents.markdown

 ---
 layout: page
-title: Parents
+title: Parents Therapy
 permalink: /parents-therapy
 description: Guidance and support for parents in navigating the challenges of raising children.
-With over 15 years of experience and a Master’s in Psychology, I provide tailored therapy in English and Spanish to help you strengthen family relationships and overcome parenting challenges.
+With over 10 years of experience and a Master’s in Psychology, I provide tailored therapy in English and Spanish to help you strengthen family relationships and overcome parenting challenges.
 ---

 <section>